cakephp/docs/en/core-libraries/collections.rst

         retrun $student->grade > 6 ? 'approved' : 'reproved';
     });

-I you only wish to know the number of occurrences per group, you can do so by using the ``countBy`` method, it takes the same arguments as ``groupBy`` so it should be already familiar to you::
+If you only wish to know the number of occurrences per group, you can do so by using the ``countBy`` method, it takes the same arguments as ``groupBy`` so it should be already familiar to you::